martinResearch/PyIPOL/readme.md

 The easiest way might be to create interfaces through temporary files and reusing the online demos python codes available [here](http://dev.ipol.im/git/?p=colom/ipol_demo.git;a=summary).

-When the fonction has be written to take data arrays as input/output it should possible to provide them with data from numpy arrays without copies using the class *ArrayWrapper* defined in the file *_ipol.pyx*.
+When the function has be written to take data arrays as input/output it should possible to provide them with data from numpy arrays without copies using the class *ArrayWrapper* defined in the file *_ipol.pyx*.

-Detailed step-by-step explaination of how some bindings have been written will be added to the documentation.
+Detailed step-by-step explanation of how some bindings have been written will be added to the documentation.